Rexzell/Aquarine/README.md

 ## Description
-A personal portfolio featuring a variety of projects that demonstrate my technical skills, creativity, and development experience.
+A website showcasing various types of fish, with detailed information and images for each species.

 ## Tech Stack
 - HTML